 A Perfect Stay

 I stayed at the Homestay Sea Kite hotel while I was in Da Nang and it was a perfect combination of big, modern hotel facilities but with personal, boutique service.
 I really felt like I was a friend of the family come to visit.
 No affiliates referral here, just my heartfelt opinion.
-Oh, and the hotel is only three minutes walk from My Khe beach.
+Oh, and the hotel is only a three-minute walk from My Khe beach.

 Find the Homestay Sea Kite on: